 - (a) Do you have any comments on the likely benefits of implementing the proposals and the likely costs of implementing them that the ISSB should consider in analysing the likely effects of these proposals? - (b) Do you have any comments on the costs of ongoing application of the proposals that the ISSB should consider? - (c) Are there any disclosure requirements included in the Exposure Draft for which the benefits would not outweigh the costs associated with preparing that information?
-Why or why not? - 116.
-We are longstanding supporters of widely applied, high quality international reporting standards and believe the likely benefits of implementing the proposals in the Exposure Draft will be considerable and wide-reaching given the importance of consistent, comparable and reliable information on sustainability matters. - 117.
-However, we believe the benefits will very much depend upon the success of measures to achieve global alignment, which we believe is critical to the overall success of efforts to meet the demand from investors. - 118.
+Why or why not? - 134.
+We are longstanding supporters of widely applied, high quality international reporting standards and believe the likely benefits of implementing the proposals in the exposure draft will be considerable and wide-reaching given the importance of consistent, comparable and reliable information on sustainability matters. - 135.
+However, we believe the benefits will very much depend upon the success of measures to achieve global alignment, which we believe is critical to the overall success of efforts to meet the demand from investors. - 136.
 It is important for the ISSB to continue to prioritise global agreement of fundamental definitions and terms such as 'net zero', 'material' and 'enterprise value' to allow for consistency and comparability on a worldwide scale.
 Many entities will fall within the scope of two or more sets of climate-related disclosure rules.
-If a high degree of alignment is not achieved, compliance for such entities could be unduly costly and result in unnecessarily lengthy reports of questionable value to investors. - 119.
-Costs could also be managed to a certain extent if reporting requirements are phased appropriately.
-The need for speed in addressing the challenges of climate change should be carefully weighed against the importance of achieving a true and enduring step-change in the quality of reporting in this critical area.
+If a high degree of alignment is not achieved, compliance for such entities could be unduly costly and result in unnecessarily lengthy reports of questionable value to investors. - 137.
+Costs could also be managed to a certain extent if reporting requirements are phased appropriately we expand on this in our answer to Question 14.
+The need for speed in addressing the challenges of climate change should be carefully weighed against the importance of achieving a true and enduring step-change in the quality of reporting in this critical area. - 138.
+It is also important for the Board to be cognisant of the fact that costs will vary from jurisdiction to jurisdiction, particularly when comparing entities that are already required to report under the TCFD framework due to existing legislation with other entities that have never been exposed to it at all. - 139.
+Another factor to consider is the wider global context that entities are already having to manage.
+Global recovery is ongoing from the devastating effects of the pandemic, many economies are dealing with a high inflationary environment, and geopolitical tensions are impacting the way in which businesses are managed.
+The benefits of implementing the Board's proposals are likely to be great but the rising costs companies already face should not be ignored.